Sue Ann Steen

 Enquiry offices in police stations in Antrim and Newtownabbey are open to the public between 11am to 3pm and 3.30pm to 7pm, Monday to Friday.

-Contact details for your local Neighbourhood Police Officer are available here (link to the Antrim NPT contact details page) for Antrim and here (link to the Newtownabbey NPT contact details page) for Newtownabbey.
-When an NPT officer is unavailable to take your call you will be able to leave a message so that you can be contacted on their return to duty.
+Contact details for your local Neighbourhood Police Officer are available on the Antrim Neighbourhood Policing Team page and on the Newtownabbey Neighbourhood Policing Team page.
+When an Neighbourhood Policing Team officer is unavailable to take your call you will be able to leave a message so that you can be contacted on their return to duty.

 If your call relates to an emergency, please call 999.